 This year’s theme, Connecting Classrooms to the World, allows us to explore how schools are integrating content into real-world settings, infusing unique business partnerships into the classroom, and providing experiential learning opportunities for students to more fully investigate the world around them through foundations in STEM education.
 It is vital that our classrooms connect young people to the knowledge and practices that inspire creative thinkers, innovators, and problem solvers that prepare them to accept the responsibilities of global citizenship in an ever changing world.

 The 2017 Learning Sessions have been organized into 5 tracks, which are described below.
-Chose one track to follow, or jump around multiple tracks as sessions pique your interest!
+Choose one track to follow, or jump around multiple tracks as sessions pique your interest!

 A school culture is intangible, but it’s essential.
 This track will explore strategies for creating a shared sense of purpose and value, instructional norms of continuous learning and improvement, and collaborative relationships that drive a STEM school culture.